dpriskorn/ItemSubjector/README.md

                         Match from list of 136.000 already used main subjects on other scientific articles -w, --limit-to-items-without-p921
-                        Limit matching to scientific articles without P921 main subject
+                        Limit matching to scientific articles without P921 main subject -su, --show-search-urls
+                        Show an extra column in the table of search strings with links
 ```
 # License
 GPLv3+